 There are a number of obvious reasons why managing your online reputation is important.
 The most important being that 88% of all consumers read online reviews before they buy from a business.
-Without properly managing your online reviews a business risks losing not only sales but also the ability to attract great employees.
-They say information is power.
-In my opinion, Information on an ongoing basis regarding your customer’s buying experience, using it to improve your business, and providing to your potential customers so that they can make an informed decision is the most powerful information that we can have regarding our brand.
-So why don’t business owners work on managing this indicator?
-I believe that there are several unjustified reasons:
+Without properly managing your online reviews a business risks losing not only sales, but also the ability to attract great employees.

-• They haven’t proactively managed the customers' journey and therefore haven’t mapped out the customer experience as a repeatable process.
+• They realize the importance of monitoring and managing their online reputation.• They don’t believe there are any benefits to doing so.• They haven’t proactively managed the customers' journey and therefore haven’t mapped out the customer experience as a repeatable process.

 The importance of monitoring and managing your online reputation